Customer Experience of Airport Passengers in Asia - Pre and Post-COVID

 Region: Asia

 The highest number of passengers, 3.3 billion, traveled through Asian airports in 2018.
 The ACI World Airport Traffic had estimated the first-quarter revenue of Asia to be $12.4 billion.
 But with COVID-19, passenger traffic is expected to be slashed at Asian airports by 24% in Q1 2020 and cut revenue by $3 billion.
+With the existing uncertainty about the speed of recovery in demand for air transport, airports are now calling for a data-driven approach to identify and improve customer experience in a post-COVID landscape.

 Methodology